 The surgeon alone can determine whether you are a candidate for retreatment and several factors determine eligibility.
-Eligibility and the choice of technique are determined primarily by the amount of time that has passed since the original treatment, the amount of healing that has taken place, and the corneal thickness.
-A retreatment can be performed once vision is stable, which takes between one to four months for most patients.
-Typically, the higher the correction for the original procedure, the longer it takes for the eye to heal.
+Eligibility and the choice of technique are determined primarily by the amount of time that has passed since original treatment, amount of healing that has taken place, and the corneal thickness.
+Retreatment can be performed once vision is stable, typically, one to four months.

 The goal of retreatment is to achieve the best visual result with the safest method while reducing dependency on glasses.
 The degree of correction required determines both the rate of recovery and the initial accuracy of the treatment.
 Differences in healing can also greatly affect visual recovery and final visual outcome and are impossible to predict.
-After the initial treatment you may have some remaining nearsightedness, farsightedness, or astigmatism, If so, glasses or contact lenses may still be needed some or all of the time.
+After the initial treatment you may have some remaining nearsightedness, farsightedness, or astigmatism, if so, glasses or contact lenses may still be needed some or all of the time.